Bayou Bend Collection and Gardens: Mansion and gardens

 The mansion, designed by architect John F. Staub, was built between 1927 and 1928 for Ima Hogg and her brothers, William C. and Michael Hogg.
 Covered in towering trees and thick undergrowth, the home site was, in Miss Hogg's words, "nothing but a dense thicket".
 The home was one of the first to be located in the River Oaks neighborhood developed by the Hogg brothers.
 During construction, Ima Hogg insisted that as many trees as possible be kept.
 Only one tree was sacrificed to make room for the house, and the gardens were created around the existing trees.
 Ima Hogg gave the home its name, over the objection of her brother Will, who said the name was "too muddy and 'muskeetery' and malarial".
 Ima responded that "not everyone can have a bayou".

 Miss Hogg created a series of gardens that were intended as outdoor rooms for living and entertaining.
-In 1957, Miss Hogg donated her home and her collection to the Museum of Fine Arts, Houston.
+In 1957, Miss Hogg donated her home, gardens, and her collection to the Museum of Fine Arts, Houston.
 Bayou Bend opened to the public in 1966.
+The facility currently houses 2,600 objects within 28 period rooms.

 Staub's plan for Bayou Bend combined eighteenth-century Georgian architecture with elements that are distinctly Southern and of Spanish Creole architecture.
 Other aspects of Bayou Bend's design are borrowed from Southern plantation houses.
 The interiors borrow more heavily from the architectural traditions of the North.
 Staub incorporated floorboards and paneling from two eighteenth-century Massachusetts houses in Miss Hogg's bedroom and sitting room.
 In February 1999, the city of Houston named Bayou Bend an official city landmark.

 The heavily wooded 14 acre along Buffalo Bayou include eight formal gardens.
 Three of the gardens are named for a statue of a goddess or muse displayed in the garden, Clio, Diana and Euturpe.
 The other gardens are named White, East, Butterfly and Carla.

 In September 2008, the winds of Hurricane Ike caused extensive damage to the gardens.
 Although none of the statues were damaged, between 65 and 70% of the pine trees on the grounds had fallen, as had an American holly tree, which at 55 ft was the tallest of its kind in Harris County, Texas.
 Bart Brechter, the Curator of Gardens at the museum, estimated that it would take 5 months to clear the debris and could take years to bring the gardens to their former state.